rust-lang/blog.rust-lang.org/posts/inside-rust/2024-02-13-this-development-cycle-in-cargo-1-77.md

 if for no other reason than the compatibility guarantees it must uphold.
 Plugins play an important part of the Cargo ecosystem and we want to celebrate them.

-Our plugin for this cycle is [cargo-watch](https://crates.io/crates/cargo-watch) which will re-run cargo commands on source changes.
+Our featured plugin for this cycle is [cargo-watch](https://crates.io/crates/cargo-watch), which will re-run cargo commands on source changes.
 For a discussion on this being merged into cargo, see [#9339](https://github.com/rust-lang/cargo/issues/9339).